Umag waterfront and marina on the northern Istrian coast

 When to Visit Umag

-Umag enjoys a pleasant Mediterranean climate with warm summers and mild shoulder seasons, making it a good destination for both active travel and relaxed coastal stays.
+Umag enjoys a pleasant Mediterranean climate with warm summers and mild shoulder seasons, making it good for both active travel and relaxed coastal stays.

 Spring